-A Successful Retirement is About Much More Than Financial Security
+Successful Retirement Is About More Than Financial Security

 Most people equate retirement planning with a 401(k) or saving money for the future.
-While a retirement without money doesn't sound like much of a retirement, focusing exclusively on the monetary aspects of the planning is problematic.
+While a retirement without money doesn't sound like much of a retirement, focusing exclusively on the monetary aspects of the planning is missing the big picture.

 Relationships both romantic and platonic are an incredibly important part of an enjoyable retirement.
 Married retirees who report their relationship with their spouse as good or great are reportedly happier than their single counterparts.

-When people retire, many lose their built in social network of colleagues and acquaintances.
-In order to have a happy retirement, find ways to have social interactions.
+When people retire, many lose their built-in social network of colleagues and acquaintances.
+To have a happy retirement, find ways to have social interactions.
 These interactions can be with your children and grandchildren, neighbors, members of a social club or church, or even the guy at the coffee place.
-Go into retirement with the intention to maintain your most important relationships.
+Retire with the intention to maintain your most important relationships.
 Not only will the effort make for a happier retirement, but recent studies have suggested that loneliness can result in higher risk of developing Alzheimer's and other dementia-related diseases.

 Many people forget to ask themselves how they are going to spend their time in retirement.
 Good financial planners will ask their clients this question as a way to help gauge what kind of discretionary income to save for (greens fees and plane tickets come at a cost!), but people planning for their retirement need to think beyond the financial considerations.